The Deligne-Simpson problem for connections on $\mathbb{G}_m$ with a maximally ramified singularity: Introduction

 \subsection{Acknowledgements}

 The authors are deeply grateful to the American Institute of Mathematics (AIM) for hosting and generously supporting their research during SQuaRE meetings in 2020 and 2021.
 Many of the key ideas in this paper were conceived during these meetings.
+The authors would also like to thank an anonymous referee for helpful comments and suggestions that served to improve the manuscript.